Proper Cleaning Methods

 Air duct cleaning is a misnomer.
 In actuality, the entire HVAC system should be cleaned.
 Failure to clean all components of the system can result in recontamination of the entire system, thus minimizing the benefits of cleaning.

-Just as you wouldn’t clean only half of your living room floor, you also would not want to clean only part of your HVAC system.
-NADCA recommends cleaning the entire HVAC system, including the following components:
+Just as you wouldn’t clean only half of your living room floor, you wouldn't clean part of your HVAC system.
+NADCA recommends cleaning the entire system, including the following components:

 There are two key components to HVAC cleaning: breaking contaminants loose, and collection of contaminants.